Advertising: Traditional media

 Billboards, also known as hoardings in some parts of the world, are large structures located in public places which display advertisements to passing pedestrians and motorists.
 Most often, they are located on main roads with a large amount of passing motor and pedestrian traffic; however, they can be placed in any location with large numbers of viewers, such as on mass transit vehicles and in stations, in shopping malls or office buildings, and in stadiums.
-The form known as street advertising first came to prominence in the UK by Street Advertising Services to create outdoor advertising on street furniture and pavements.
-Working with products such as Reverse Graffiti, air dancers and 3D pavement advertising, for getting brand messages out into public spaces.
-Sheltered outdoor advertising combines outdoor with indoor advertisement by placing large mobile, structures (tents) in public places on temporary bases.
-The large outer advertising space aims to exert a strong pull on the observer, the product is promoted indoors, where the creative decor can intensify the impression.
+Street advertising involves creating outdoor advertising on street furniture and pavements and can use products such as Reverse Graffiti, air dancers and 3D pavement advertising.
+Sheltered outdoor advertising combines outdoor with indoor advertisement by placing large mobile structures (tents) in public places on a temporary basis.
+The large outer advertising space aims to entice the observer in, with the product promoted inside.
 Mobile billboards are generally vehicle mounted billboards or digital screens.
-These can be on dedicated vehicles built solely for carrying advertisements along routes preselected by clients, they can also be specially equipped cargo trucks or, in some cases, large banners strewn from planes.
-The billboards are often lighted; some being backlit, and others employing spotlights.
-Some billboard displays are static, while others change; for example, continuously or periodically rotating among a set of advertisements.
-Mobile displays are used for various situations in metropolitan areas throughout the world, including: target advertising, one-day and long-term campaigns, conventions, sporting events, store openings and similar promotional events, and big advertisements from smaller companies.
+These can be on dedicated vehicles built solely for carrying advertisements and can travel along routes preselected by advertisers.
+They can also be specially equipped cargo trucks or, in some cases, large banners strewn from planes.
+Billboards are often lighted; some being backlit, and others employing spotlights.
+Some billboard displays are static, while others change; for example, continuously or periodically rotating a set of advertisements.
+Mobile displays are used for various situations in metropolitan areas throughout the world, including: target advertising, one-day and long-term campaigns, conventions, sporting events, store openings and similar promotional events, and advertisements from smaller companies.

 An advertisement for a diner.
 Such signs are common on storefronts.